underground-software/kdlp.underground.software/slides_src/git.md

 $ git merge --squash feature1
 \# Make some changes
 $ git add . && git commit -m "some message"
-- This allows you to make some more changes before you commmit your merge
+- This allows you to make some more changes before you commit your merge

 ---